 - you are injured whilst rescuing or attempting to rescue the victim of a violent crime

-The amount of compensation payable in a Victoria criminal injuries compensation claim depends on the nature and extent of the injury, the recovery period and whether or not there are any long term consequences or disabilities.
+The amount of compensation payable in an NSW criminal injury compensation claim depends on the nature and extent of the injury, the recovery period and whether or not there are any long term consequences or disabilities.
 Awards which are generally capped may include damages for pain and suffering, loss of a particular lifestyle, loss of past and future income together with reasonably incurred medical expenses.
-The amount of compensation awarded is generally set by an assessor after consideration of the application, the applicant’s medical history and medical reports of the injury.
+The amount of compensation awarded is generally set by an assessor after consideration of the application, the applicants medical history and medical reports.

-There are time limits for criminal injuries compensation claims in Victoria and you should not delay in either reporting the incident to the police or contacting a solicitor for advice to preserve your legal right to damages.
+There are time limits for criminal injuries compensation claims in New South Wales and you should not delay in either reporting the incident to the police or contacting a Sydney criminal injuries solicitor for advice to preserve your legal right to damages.
 You may be entitled to make a claim for an interim award before a final determination is made.
 Injuries of a minor and temporary nature may not qualify for an award.
-The amount of the award in VIC may be reduced if the applicant is deemed to have contributed to the injuries by reference to unacceptable behaviour before during or immediately after the event.
-In the case of death arising from a defined criminal injury a close relative may apply for compensation to cover funeral expenses and any dependents of the deceased can apply for limited financial support.
+The amount of the award in NSW may be reduced if the applicant is deemed to have contributed to the injuries by reference to unacceptable behaviour before during or immediately after the event.
+In the case of death arising from a defined criminal injury a close relative may apply for compensation to cover funeral expenses and any dependants of the deceased can apply for limited financial support.